egonolieux/personal-conventions/git.md

 ## Branches

 - Only use lowercase alphanumerical characters, separated by the `-` character.
+- Do not start branch names with a number.
-- Use a short feature description for the branch name.
+- Use the name of the feature or a short description for the branch name.
 - Always suffix work in progress branches with `-wip`.